berinsan/computational-physics-notes/methods/euler/README.md

 * Euler’s method is less accurate over longer times or larger time steps.
 Using smaller time steps reduces the error per step but requires more computation.

-Applying this to projectile motion:
+Applying this to free fall:
 ```python
 import matplotlib.pyplot as plt